March 12, 2010

 Charlie broke the silence.
 “Well, should we deliberate or something?
 Come to some sort of decision?”

 “You do not have an option, really,” Lorena began.
 “You see, you either destroy me now, or I will come after the child that these two have together.”
-She pointed at Edward, then to me.
-“Not before attacking Bella first, which would cause you all to protect her, and destroy me anyway.
+She waved her hand between Edward and I. “Not before attacking Bella first, which would cause you all to protect her, and destroy me anyway.
 Do we really need to do this the hard way?
 I know an eternity is a long time to live, but are you so bored that you would rather battle over this?”
 She rolled her bright red eyes, then closed them tightly.

 She would never open them again.